 Logical Volume Manager (LVM) is an extremely flexible disk management scheme, allowing you to create and resize logical disk volumes off of multiple physical hard drives with no downtime.
-However, its powerful features come with the price of a somewhat steep learning curves, with more involved steps to set up LVM using multiple command line tools, compared to managing traiditional disk partitions.
+However, its powerful features come with the price of somewhat steep learning curves, with more involved steps to set up LVM using multiple command line tools, compared to managing traditional disk partitions.

 ssm) which is a unified command line interface developed by Red Hat for managing all kinds of storage devices.
 Currently there are three kinds of volume management backends available for

 ssm.
 You will be blown away how simple it is to create and manage LVM volumes now. :-)

 On fresh CentOS/RHEL 7, you need to install System Storage Manager first.

 First, let's check information about available hard drives and LVM volumes.
 The following command will show information about existing disk storage devices, storage pools, LVM volumes and storage snapshots.
 The output is from fresh CentOS 7 installation which uses LVM and XFS file system by default.

 In this example, there are two physical devices (

 centos), and two LVM volumes (

 centos).
 The command to add a new physical storage device to an existing pool is as follows.